beallasai/botStarcraft/README.md

 ```
 Make sure the *bot_script.py* file is the name of one of the given bots in the project with the settings you want to test.

-## Run your favourite bot and check how it reacts in battles against different enemies and difficulties!
+## Run your favourite bot and check how it reacts in battle against different enemies and difficulties!